UNFmontreal/toad/doc/toad/src/en/tasks/01-Preparation.md

 ## Config file parameters

-[what are the options in the config file -- see parameters in the table]

 If force_realign_strides is set to True, preparation task will for the images provided to flip them so they respect stride_orientation option

 - force_realign_strides: True